Sterile Processing Technician Training & Certification

 Stark State College offers an online full-time certificate and an associate of technical studies in medical instrument sterilization technician.
 The program trains students in the processing, cleaning, distributing, packaging, storing, and controlling of sterile goods, surgical trays, medical equipment, and instruments.
 Both programs include the same technical classes.

 The certificate requires completing 32 credits, while the associate degree requires 62 to 63 credits.
-The curriculum includes courses such as medical instrument sterilization; introduction to anatomy and physiology; introduction to surgical terminology; and medical terminology, among others.
+The curriculum includes courses such as medical instrument sterilization, introduction to anatomy and physiology, introduction to surgical terminology, and medical terminology.

-The college also offers a 16-credit career enhancement certificate in medical instrument sterilization technician which is ideal for those with one year of working experience in the field.
+The college also offers a 16-credit career enhancement certificate in medical instrument sterilization technician, ideal for those with one year of working experience in the field.

 • Location: North Canton, Ohio